silnrsi/font-kanchenjunga/documentation/source/productsite/announcement.md

 - Official release using provisional codepoints

-Both desktop and web fonts are provided in a single, all-platforms package on the [Download Page](https://software.sil.org/kanchenjunga).

 #### Known issues

 - Because this font uses the provisional Unicode codepoints, there is a chance that the codepoints in this font will change.
 If you use this font, and codepoints are changed, your data will need converting to the new codepoints.

+Download the release package from the [Download Page](https://software.sil.org/kanchenjunga/download/).